AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/NetworkingAPI-ShutdownRemoteHostname.rst

 This tutorial builds up on :doc:`the previous one <NetworkingAPI-Bind>` and adds support for the "get remote hostname" and "shutdown" operations.

-These operations will allow suspending and resuming CoAP downloads when using the "offline mode" functionality.
+The "get remote hostname" operation is used when resuming CoAP downloads after using the "offline mode" functionality.

+The "shutdown" operation is optional and is not used by Anjay itself.
+However, it may be useful in custom networking configurations, especially when a custom (D)TLS layer is used together with a custom networking layer.

 Get remote hostname operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^